 A mare, upon seeing a daughter return after a two-year absence, whinnied and screamed from two fields away, and they reunited with a show of great joy.
-There’s a adult bull living in a herd of cows in Germany who goes his own way until midday, at which time he always goes to graze near his mother.
+There’s an adult bull living in a herd of cows in Germany who goes his own way until midday, at which time he always goes to graze near his mother.

-Empathy shows up in other ways, too.
-Researchers have observed elephants slowing down their walking pace to accommodate a crippled member, Blue jays delivering food to an old jay who was losing his eyesight, even a mouse helping a weaker sibling to survive.
-In Alaska, one of two orphaned Grizzly bears took salmon to her injured brother until he recovered.
+Empathy shows up in other ways, too: Elephants slowing their walking pace to accommodate a disabled member of their group.
+Blue Jays delivering food to an old jay who was losing his eyesight.
+A mouse helping a weaker sibling to survive.
+In Alaska, one of two orphaned Grizzly Bears took salmon to her injured brother until he recovered.

 Gorillas have been known to hold wakes.
 A llama owner reports one of her llamas stayed in his barn and wailed for two days following the death of an older companion.
 Cows sometimes bellow for days when their calves are taken from them.

 At Sea Life Park in Hawaii, when one of two dolphins who performed together died, her companion wouldn’t open his eyes for days.
 The park took pity on him and introduced a new young dolphin.
 He allowed her to swim with him, but for the first week, whichever side she was swimming on, he kept that eye closed, seemingly unable to bear another dolphin taking his friend’s place.
-The Elephant Sanctuary in Hohenwald, Tenn., a refuge for African and Asian elephants, describes elephants suffering obvious intense grief over the death of a companion.
+The Elephant Sanctuary in Hohenwald, Tennessee, a refuge for African and Asian elephants, describes elephants suffering intense grief over the death of a companion.

 ¹ Pleasurable Kingdom (Macmillan, 2006), the source of many of the accounts on this page.